Open-Dataplatform/yggdrasil-env/README.md

 ### Application repository
 The application repository contains the source code of the application and the deployment manifests to deploy the application.

-### Environment repository
-The environment repository contains all deployment manifests of the currently desired infrastructure of an deployment environment.
-It describes what applications and infrastructural services should run with what configuration and version in the deployment environment.

 ### Yggdrasil
 The cluster environment repository contains the configurations for each application on the cluster.
 It describes the names, namespaces, sources and destinations of any application that is running on the cluster.